-The service is anticipated to be adequate for any of the proposed upgrades, based on a voltamperes per square foot estimate at a maximum 65,518 gsf.
-However, it is recommended that the main distribution panel (MDP) and all original federal pacific equipment be replaced as they have reached the end of their expected useful life.
+The main distribution panel (MDP) and all original Federal Pacific equipment will be replaced as they have reached the end of their expected useful life.
 Also, the replacement parts for this equipment can be expensive and/or difficult to obtain.
-The square-D equipment appears to be in good condition for its age, although thermal imaging is recommended to adequately determine this.
+The Square-D equipment appears to be in good condition and will be reused, where feasible.

 The existing MDP is at maximum physical capacity, with no additional spares or spaces on the 1600A distribution section.
 The size of the electrical room is also a concern with regards to maintaining code required clearances.
-The replacement switchboard is recommended to be reconfigured to serve new distribution panelboards located strategically in the building.
-These will serve lighting and appliance panelboards, rather than the MDP.
+A new electrical service will be required in the building addition to accommodate the proposed construction phasing.
+The new service will be 480/277V with local dry type transformers to provide 208/120V service for receptacle and small appliance loads.

-Surge protection is recommended for the incoming service entrance, as well as cascaded surge protection devices on panelboards serving non-linear computer loads.
+Surge protection will be provided for the service entrance, as well as cascaded surge protection devices on panelboards serving non-linear computer loads.
 Dedicated panelboards with 200 percent rated neutrals are recommended for this application.
 A separate neutral conductor is recommended to be installed for each computer circuit in order to reduce the effects of harmonics caused by non-linear loads.